lesleyash/VBA_Wall_Street/README.md

 **Cons** of the original code is the amount of time the code requires to run due to 12 complete loops needed.

 #### Pros and Cons of refactoring code
-***Pros*** of the refactoring code is the significant reduction of code executionn time.
+***Pros*** of the refactoring code is the significant reduction of code execution time.
-Also, the refactored code only require one For Loop statement, which is easiler to follow and maintain.
+Also, the refactored code only requires one For Loop statement, which is easier to follow and maintain.

 ***Cons*** of the refactoring code is any change in the order of the ticker in the original data sheet may results errors due to logic of the refactored code.